-Being surrounded by beeping traffic lights, glaring storefronts, and towering buildings can be a tad draining.
-The dynamism of Hong Kong’s modernity can tend to take over the cultural history, leaving some of the most historic sites overlooked.
+Being surrounded by beeping traffic lights, storefronts, and towering buildings can be a tad draining.
+Hong Kong’s modern developments can take over the cultural history, leaving some of the most historic sites overlooked.
 Hiking is an easy way to take a break from city life, recharge, and learn about the remarkable past of this place we call home.
 Transport yourself back to nature – and also back in time – to unearth the historic gems that are hidden in the midst of skyscrapers.
-These historic hikes make sure you’re guaranteed to learn about Hong Kong’s history whilst indulging in beautiful panoramas and maintaining a healthy, active life.
+These historic hikes make sure you’re guaranteed to learn about Hong Kong’s history.

 Explore the terrain of, arguably, the most important battle of the Defense of Hong Kong in WWII.
 Starting from the Wong Nai Chung Reservoir and ending on Stanley Gap Road, the Wong Nai Chung Gap Trail offers hikers and history buffs a thrilling insight into Hong Kong’s wartime landscape.
 The strategic importance of the Wong Nai Chung Gap transformed the now serene hill into a bitter battlefield.
 Remnants of the Commonwealth effort to defend Wong Nai Chung Gap are scattered throughout the trail.
 Explore the ruins of bunkers, pillboxes, and anti-aircraft batteries.